-Under the series of themes in the menu, you will find an inventory of the various programmes and initiatives which are funded by the European Commission and which have an urban dimension.
+Under the series of themes in the menu, you will find an inventory of various programmes and initiatives which have an urban dimension (some of which funded by the European Commission).
 A link to the relevant web addresses on Europa or beyond is provided under each entry.
 In addition, some recommended links are provided to European associations or research consortia.

 Sustainable mobility in cities